munificent/craftinginterpreters/book/hash-tables.md

 ### Load factor and wrapped keys

-Confining Lox to single-letter variables makes our job as implementers easier, but it's probably no fun programming in a language that only gives you 26 storage locations.
-What if we loosened it a little and allowed variables up to
-<span name="six">eight</span> characters long?
+Confining Lox to single-letter variables would make our job as implementers easier, but it's probably no fun programming in a language that gives you only 26 storage locations.
+What if we loosened it a little and allowed variables up to <span name="six">eight</span> characters long?

 <aside name="six">

 Again, this restriction isn't so crazy.
-Early linkers for C only treated the first six characters of external identifiers as meaningful.
+Early linkers for C treated only the first six characters of external identifiers as meaningful.
 Everything after that was ignored.
 If you've ever wondered why the C standard library is so enamored of abbreviation -- looking at you, `strncmp()` -- it turns out it